openstack/horizon/doc/source/topics/testing.rst

 Writing integration tests for Horizon plugins
 ---------------------------------------------

-There are 2 possible setups when running integration tests for Horizon plugins.
+First, for more details on writing a Horizon plugin please refer to :doc:`../tutorials/plugin`.
+Second, there are 2 possible setups when running integration tests for Horizon plugins.

 The first setup, which is suggested to be used in gate of \*-dashboard plugins is to get horizon as a dependency of a plugin and then run integration tests